aanchal-fatwani/js-best-practices/README.md

     **[⬆ Back to Top](#table-of-contents)**

-26. ### Make use of JS libraries
+26. ### Carefully decide to make use of JS libraries or work with raw JS The decision to use JavaScript libraries or raw JavaScript depends on the project requirements and your team's expertise.

-    Use a JS library to develop web applications since the code would have fewer issues and reduce the number of bugs while maintaining the standards.
-    JavaScript libraries such as jQuery, React, and Vue are widely used in web application development as they provide pre-built code modules and functions that can be easily integrated into your application.
-This allows developers to focus on building the core functionality of their applications rather than worrying about low-level implementation details.
+    JS libraries are prewritten codes that are developed to handle a specific task, like DOM manipulation, AJAX requests, CSS animations, etc. This allows developers to focus on building the core functionality of their applications rather than worrying about low-level implementation details.
+They can significantly reduce development time, eliminate the need for duplicate coding effort, and provide better code consistency and quality.

+    On the other hand, using raw JavaScript can optimize page load times and improve performance by avoiding the external library files.
+Raw JavaScript also offers greater control, flexibility, and customization options than what a library can provide.

+    In conclusion, both libraries and raw JavaScript have their advantages and disadvantages.
+Evaluate project requirements, performance, load times, team expertise, and desired outcomes to make a decision that fits best for your project.

     **[⬆ Back to Top](#table-of-contents)**